-The harbour entrance lies south of Pathhead Sands, a 3 km stretch of sand and shingle beach and north of Kirkcaldy Sands, a 2.5 km stretch of sand.
-The harbour continues to accrete sediment from the Firth of Forth and to enable vessels to continue to access the harbour Forth Ports requires to undertake maintenance dredging in the harbour and approach channel to maintain a depth of 2.7 m below Chart Datum (CD).
+The port entrance lies south of Pathhead Sands, a 3 km stretch of sand and shingle beach and north of Kirkcaldy Sands, a 2.5 km stretch of sand.
+The port continues to accrete sediment from the Firth of Forth and to enable vessels to continue to access the port, Forth Ports requires to undertake maintenance dredging in the harbour and approach channel to maintain a maximum depth of 2 m below Chart Datum (CD).
+In line with Section 13 of Scotland's National Marine Plan (Marine Planning Policy Transport 4), the planned dredging operations will continue to maintain and support the sustainable development of the Port of Kirkcaldy.